-- Mysids are not actual shrimps, but their great resemblance brought them the name Mysis shrip.
+- Mysids are not actual shrimps, but their great resemblance brought them the name Mysis shrimp.

 - Two mysid species (Mysidopsis bahia and Mysidopsis almyra) have been used like canaries in a coal mine as environmental quality indicators to determine water toxicity across the US East Coast.

-- Females rear their young like marsupial mammals do (sort of…), in a pouch on their abdomens
+- Females rear their young like marsupial mammals (sort of…) in a pouch on their abdomens.

 A few questions for you: